char/starboard/README.md

 - `DELETE` to remove an URL / multiple URLs.

 The `POST` and `DELETE` functions require a configuration-defined key (as a `Bearer` token) in the `Authorization` header.

+Alternatively, you can use the web form to add a star.

 <!-- TODO: Example client -->